-- (1) Includes shares of Common Stock underlying warrants held by the Selling Stockholder that are covered by this Prospectus, including any convertible securities that, due to contractual restrictions, may not be exercisable if such exercise would result in beneficial ownership greater than 4.9%, 9.9% and 49.9%, as applicable. - Based on 120,765,602 shares of common stock, which includes 37,638,810 shares of common stock issued and outstanding on June 18, 2015 and all 83,126,792 shares of common stock being offered in this Prospectus that may be issued upon exercise of the warrants.
-In determining this amount, we assumed that all 83,126,792 shares of common stock being offered in this Prospectus that may be issued upon exercise of the warrants will be sold.
-If this assumption is incorrect, the number of shares and percentages included in this column will differ from what we have provided. - Empery Asset Management LP, the authorized agent of Empery Asset Master Ltd ("EAM"), has discretionary authority to vote and dispose of the shares held by EAM and may be deemed to be the beneficial owner of these shares.
+Includes shares of Common Stock underlying warrants held by the Selling Stockholder that are covered by this Prospectus, including any convertible securities that, due to contractual restrictions, may not be exercisable if such exercise would result in beneficial ownership greater than 4.9%, 9.9% and 49.9%, as applicable.
+Based on 101,525,712 shares of common stock, which includes 38,038,920 shares of common stock issued and outstanding on July 2, 2015 and all 63,486,792 shares of common stock being offered in this Prospectus that

+(2) Based on 101,525,712 shares of common stock, which includes 38,038,920 shares of common stock issued and outstanding on July 2, 2015 and all 63,486,792 shares of common stock being offered in this Prospectus that may be issued upon exercise of the warrants.
+In determining this amount, we assumed that all 63,486,792 shares of common stock being offered in this Prospectus that may be issued upon exercise of the warrants will be sold.
+If this assumption is incorrect, the number of shares and percentages included in this column will differ from what we have provided.

+(3) Empery Asset Management LP, the authorized agent of Empery Asset Master Ltd ("EAM"), has discretionary authority to vote and dispose of the shares held by EAM and may be deemed to be the beneficial owner of these shares.
 Martin Hoe and Ryan Lane, in their capacity as investment managers of Empery Asset Management LP, may also be deemed to have investment discretion and voting power over the shares held by EAM.
 EAM, Mr. Hoe and Mr. Lane each disclaim any beneficial ownership of these shares.

-"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus" and 1,429,320 shares issuable upon the exercise of certain Series B and Series C Warrants.
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.